vladoshub/xr-gate/README.md

 Experimental open-source XR runtime stack for **AR glasses**, built to run real VR/XR games and applications with spatial tracking and controller input, while also serving as a low-level AR/XR research platform.

-XR Tracking currently provides a working end-to-end XR stack for XREAL Ultra, with a modular architecture intended to make support for other AR/XR glasses, tracking backends, and input devices possible over time.
+XR Tracking currently provides a working end-to-end XR stack with a modular architecture intended to make support for other AR/XR glasses and sensors, tracking backends, and input devices possible over time.

 It already supports 6DoF/3DoF spatial tracking, ML-based hand tracking, VR controller emulation from hand poses and physical input devices, and working SteamVR/OpenVR and Monado/OpenXR driver integration, as well as standalone tools.
 The stack captures stereo grayscale video and IMU data directly, synchronizes the streams, and feeds the resulting tracking and input state into real XR runtimes and applications.